sujoe77/backend/Notes/Cache.md

 we introduced one flag here, if data is dirty, i.e. in cache , not in DB yet.

-so each of 4 scenarios before splite into 2, dirty or not dirty.
+so each of 4 scenarios before split into 2, dirty or not dirty.

 ![](img/write_back.png)

 see also [5c]

+# Summary

+Author mentioned principles in computer design could be used in IT system architecture. for example cache, data pipelines etc. please refer to book "Computer Organization and Design: The Hardware/Software Interface"[6].

 # Ref